mosn/mosn/README.md

 ## Contribution
 + [How to contribute the code](docs/CONTRIBUTING.md)
 + MOSN is still in its infancy with many capabilities need to be completed, and many bugs to be fixed.
-  So we welcome everyone to participate in and submit the code in following but not limited aspect：
+  So we welcome everyone to participate in and commit code in following but not limited aspect：
    + Completing core routing function
    + Outlier detection
    + Tracing support